Iterative Graph Self-Distillation: Experiments

-For unsupervised graph classification, we adopt LIB-SVM \citep{chang2011libsvm} with \textit{C} parameter selected in \{1e-3, 1e-2, \dots, 1e2, 1e3\} as our downstream classifier.
+For self-suppervised graph classification, we adopt LIB-SVM \citep{chang2011libsvm} with \textit{C} parameter selected in \{1e-3, 1e-2, \dots, 1e2, 1e3\} as our downstream classifier.
 Then we use 10-fold cross validation accuracy as the classification performance and repeat the experiments 5 times to report the mean and standard deviation.
-For semi-supervised graph classification, we randomly select $5\%$ of training data as labeled data and the rest is treated as unlabeled one and report the best test set accuracy in 300 epochs.
-Following the experimental setup in \citep{sun2019infograph}, we randomly choose 5000, 10000, 10000 samples for training, validation and testing respectively and the rest are treated as unlabeled training data for the molecular property prediction tasks.
+For semi-supervised graph classification, we randomly select $5\%$ of training data as labeled data while treat the rest as unlabeled one and report the best test set accuracy in 300 epochs.
+Following the experimental setup in \citep{Sun2020InfoGraph:}, we randomly choose 5000, 10000, 10000 samples for training, validation and testing respectively and the rest are treated as unlabeled training data for the molecular property prediction tasks.